 |Gender Equity and Mainstreaming||Effective gender mainstreaming|

-3. Entrepreneurial skills, market links and credit access for local communities including women are strengthened
+Entrepreneurial skills, market links, and credit access for local communities; and capacities of government officials strengthened

 |Geographical Location||Jaffna, Kilinochchi, Mannar, Mullaittivu|